International Convention for the Suppression of the Traffic in Women and Children: Background

 The growth of the social reform movement during the late 19th century gave momentum to international efforts by women's rights groups, social hygiene activists, and others, to address trafficking in women and children and its role in prostitution and labour exploitation.
-Previous international conventions had been ratified by 34 countries in 1901 and 1904, and 1910 as "Convention for Suppression of White Slave Trade".
+Previous international conventions had been ratified by 34 countries in 1901 and 1904, and 1910 as Convention for Suppression of White Slave Trade.
 The League of Nations, formed in 1919, quickly became the organization coordinating international efforts to study and attempt to end the practice.
 The work of the League in this area is considered to be one of its successes while overall it was a failure due to its inability to prevent war.
 The work of the League in this area was a central part of Evelyn Waugh's 1928 novel Decline and Fall.

 League of Nations

 When it was established, the League of Nations at first did not include women's rights groups, who protested their exclusion and canvassed politicians for support.
 Ultimately, United States President Woodrow Wilson and France's Prime Minister Georges Clemenceau supported the participation of women's rights groups, who they argued were best suited to give a voice to women's issues.
-The League held the International Conference on White Slave Traffic in 1921, and agreed on the 1921 International Convention for the Suppression of the Traffic in Women and Children on 30 September 1921.
+The League held the International Conference on White Slave Traffic in 1921, and agreed on the International Convention for the Suppression of the Traffic in Women and Children on 30 September 1921.

 In 1933, it passed the International Convention for the Suppression of the Traffic in Women of Full Age.

 Key contents

 The 1921 Convention ensure that protection from trafficking and sexual exploitation on the international level.
 The Article 6 states that "The High Contracting Parties agree, in case they have not already taken licensing and supervision of employment agencies and offices, to prescribe such regulations as are required to ensure the protection of women and children seeking employment in another country." and the Article 7 to "undertake in connection with immigration and emigration adopt such administrative and legislative measures as are required to check the traffic in women and children.
-In particular, they undertake to make such regulations as are required for the protection of women and children travelling on emigrant ships, not only at the points of departure and arrival, but also during the journey and to arrange for the exhibition, in railway stations and imports of notices warning women and children of the traffic and indicating the places where they can obtain accommodation and assistance."
+In particular, they undertake to make such regulations as are required for the protection of women and children traveling on emigrant ships, not only at the points of departure and arrival, but also during the journey and to arrange for the exhibition, in railway stations and imports of notices warning women and children of the traffic and indicating the places where they can obtain accommodation and assistance."